-- Heat a large, heavy-bottomed pot (or Dutch oven) over medium heat.
+- Heat a large stainless steel pot (or Dutch oven) over medium heat.
 Add the olive oil.
-Once hot, add the onion, carrots, and celery.
-Season with a good pinch of salt.
-Saute for about 6-8 minutes until tender and slightly caramelized, stirring often.
+Once hot, add the onion, carrots, and fennel.
+Season with a good pinch of salt and black pepper.
+Cook for 8-10 minutes until tender and slightly caramelized, stirring often.

-- Stir in the heavy cream.
+- Remove the oregano.
 Transfer the soup to a blender (working in batches if needed).
 Blend for 90 seconds until smooth and creamy.
+Stir in the heavy cream.
 Taste the soup and adjust the seasoning to your liking.

-- Serve the soup warm with grated parmesan & a pinch of crushed oregano on top.
+- Ladle the soup into bowls and top with parmesan cheese, extra parsley & oregano, and a pinch of red pepper flakes if you want extra heat.
 Serve the garlic cheese bread (recipe below) alongside.

 Garlic Cheese Bread

-- Preheat the oven to 425°F. Place the slices of bread onto a sheet pan.
+- Preheat the oven to 425°F. Line a sheet pan with parchment paper.
+Place the halves of bread onto the pan.